 GRAND ISLAND, Neb.
-(KSNB) The animal rights group People for the Ethical Treatment of Animals (PETA) wants criminal charges filed against the JBS Swift plant in Grand Island.
+(KSNB) Earlier this month the animal rights group People for the Ethical Treatment of Animals (PETA) asked the Hall county attorney to charge the JBS Swift packing plant with animal cruelty.

-PETA cited four recent incidents in which the USDA pulled it's meat inspectors from the meat processing plant because workers improperly stunned the cattle before they were slaughtered.
+PETA had cited recent incidents in which the USDA pulled it's inspectors from the meat processing plant because workers improperly stunned the cattle before they were slaughtered.
 When stunning is done correctly, the animal is unconscious before it is slaughtered and does not feel pain.

 Since April of last year, the USDA on four separate occasions temporarily halted operations at the Grand Island Swift plant because an animal was not stunned properly.
 When the animal is not stunned correctly it will still feel pain.
 The latest incident where the USDA halted operations was in August.

-PETA claims that the improper stunning incidents violate Nebraska's livestock animal welfare laws and as such constitute crimes.
+PETA claimed that the improper stunning incidents violate Nebraska's livestock animal welfare laws and as such constitute crimes.

 Hall county attorney Jack Zitterkopf this week said that despite the incidents cited by PETA, Swift's average first attempt success rate exceeds 99%.
 Zitterkopf said the industry standard for an acceptable stun rate is 96%.
 In a letter written to PETA, Zitterkopf said, "...there is no indication any livestock animals were cruelly neglected in violation of Nebraska law."